CreatorB/hackerdroid/README.md

 HACKERDROID
 ===========
-Based on True Story, Write down from POC.
+Based on True Story, Write down with POC.

-#### AGREMENT :warning:
+#### AGREEMENT :warning:

 i just write down what happen in the wild, you can re-use my code freely for your own use, you can re-use my code freely for non-commercial AND commercial re-distribution, whether in source or binary form.

 but ...

-<b>i cannot be held accountable for anything that goes downhill with everything what you do with it, well ...
-DWYOR (Do With Your Own Risk)</b>
+**i cannot be held accountable for anything that goes downhill with everything what you do with it, DWYOR - Do With Your Own Risk**

-## Contributing
+## CONTRIBUTING

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`